aspose-omr/Aspose.OMR-Documentation/cpp/developer-reference/generate-template/page-setup/_index.md

 - color
 ---

-The paper size, orientation, font, and other layout settings are configured through [`GlobalPageSettings`](https://reference.aspose.com/omr/net/aspose.omr.generation/globalpagesettings) object.
-It also allows you to provide paths to images used in the form. `GlobalPageSettings` object is passed as an optional parameter to the [template generation methods](/omr/net/generate-template/).
+The paper size, orientation, font, and other layout settings are configured through `GlobalPageSettings` structure.
+It also allows you to provide paths to images used in the form. `GlobalPageSettings` is passed as an optional parameter to the [template generation function](/omr/cpp/generate-template/).

 ## Page setup